PapersOfMathieuNls/clever-commit/combined.md

 ### Leveraging an iterative process:
 Throughout this research project, we followed an iterative and incremental process.
 The results of each iteration were presented to Ubisoft developers for feedback.
 Adjustments were made as needed, before the subsequent iteration started.
 This process was not only  helpful in keeping the project on track, but also in producing "quick wins" as a way of showing practical results from each iteration.
 Examples of such "quick wins" include the creation of the defect introduction landscape at Ubisoft in terms of number defects, time to fix defects and time to discover defects organization wide.
-In addition, the computed cluster of similar projects turned out to be useful for upper management in order to organize collaborations between teams belonging to different projects.
+In addition, the computed clusters of similar projects turned out to be useful for upper management in order to organize collaborations between teams belonging to different projects.

 ### Communicating effectively:
 During the development of CLEVER, we needed to constantly communicate the steps of our research to developers and project owners.
 It was important to adopt a communication strategy suitable to each stakeholder.
 For example, in our meetings with management, we focused more on the ability of CLEVER to improve code quality and reduce maintenance costs instead of the technical details of the proposed approach.
 Developers, on the other hand, were interested in the potential of CLEVER and its integration with their work environment.